 Visuals can also be a prop, an object or piece of clothing, food, or equipment.
 Anything can be used to create impact or emphasize a point.For example, Jill Bolte Taylor used a human brain in her TED talk about having a stroke.
 Of course, it doesn’t have to be a human organ to get attention!

-7. Hard hitting stats and facts
+7. Start with hard hitting stats and facts

 Data and statistics can be a powerful way to start a presentation.
 They can give credibility, add realism, make your presentation memorable and invoke an emotional response.